 - Work experience opportunities such as in construction and support students to go on work experience placements

 - Close partnership working with schools, professionals, parents and carers

-- A thrive assessment for bespoke students where we assess an individual young person’s emotional and social skills, considering the behaviours that may be causing concern or interrupting a student’s learning
+- A thrive assessment for our bespoke students where we assess an individual young person’s emotional and social skills, considering the behaviours that may be causing a concern or interrupting a student’s learning

 - Termly progress reports.